-The title of this post is accurate, it’s not a typo.
+The title of this post is not a typo.
 Beurre noisette is the French term for brown butter.
-It’s typically a sauce in which whole butter is melted until the milk solids separate (from the butter fat), caramelize and brown.
-It’s incredibly rich and delicious, and the aroma and flavor resemble that of a toasted hazelnut.
+Indeed, it’s typically a sauce in which whole butter is melted until the milk solids separate (from the butterfat), caramelize, and brown.
+Truly, it’s incredibly rich and delicious.
+Notably, the aroma and flavor resemble toasted hazelnut.

-In this case, I wanted to brown the cream in a CVap prior to making the butter.
-I checked with a few CVap experts to get their thoughts, and the consensus was that it couldn’t be done.
-However, I was determined to give it a go, so I proceeded to try…and it worked!
+I wanted to brown the cream in a CVap before making the butter.
+First I checked with a few CVap experts to get their thoughts.
+The consensus was that it couldn’t be done.
+However, I was determined to give it a go, so I tried…and it worked!

-I sought out the most unprocessed, unadulterated cream that I could find, which was plain pasteurized cream from Whole Foods.
-I wanted to ensure that there were none of the stabilizers that are typically found in more processed brands.
+I sought out the most unprocessed, unadulterated cream that I could find.
+It was plain pasteurized cream from Whole Foods.
+Critically, I wanted to ensure that there were none of the stabilizers that are typically found in more processed brands.

-Cook & Hold Set Points.
-Constant Cook ON (Green Light ON), 200°F Doneness, 1 Browning, 10 Hours.
-Mason jars were filled about half way, and into the oven they went.
+Cook and Hold Oven Set Points.
+Constant Cook ON (Green Light ON), 200°F Doneness, 1 Browning (new CVap 200°F Vapor Temp/205°F Air Temp), ten hours.
+The mason jars were filled about halfway and placed in the oven.

-I checked the cream from time to time because of the setpoints I was using – I wanted to ensure that the oven would not run out of water, and I needed to monitor the visual changes of the cream (Note: Do not agitate the cream when checking its appearance!).
-If your oven’s auto water fill has been hooked up, this would be a great overnight process.
-I increased the frequency of my cream checks as it evolved, to ensure that I was going in the right direction.
-I probably could have taken the process further, but after ten hours, my bed was beckoning.
+I checked the cream from time to time because of the setpoints I used.
+This was to ensure that the oven would not run out of water.
+Also, I needed to monitor the visual changes of the cream (Note: Do not agitate the cream when checking its appearance!).
+Clearly, if your oven’s auto water fill has been hooked up, this would be a great overnight process.
+Meanwhile, I increased the frequency of cream checks as it evolved, ensuring it was going in the right direction.
+Obviously the process could have gone further, but after ten hours, my bed was beckoning.

-The next morning, I prepared the batches of butter.
-I had reserved a pint of cream the day before to make a control butter, and I did so following the standard process using a stand mixer with the whip attachment.
+The next morning I prepared the batches of butter.
+Previously I had reserved a pint of cream to make a control butter.
+Using a stand mixer and whip attachment, I followed the standard process.
 Next, I attempted to do the same with the browned cream.

-I immediately noticed one glaring difference; the browned cream did not whip and aerate like the control.
-There was no volume at all!
-I was skeptical at that point and about to concede in defeat, but I kept it whipping and it suddenly separated!
-At that point I knew it would work and I’d be able to make brown butter butter.
+I immediately noticed one glaring difference.
+Notably, the browned cream did not whip and aerate like the control.
+Consequently, there was no volume at all!
+I was skeptical at that point and about to concede in defeat.
+But I kept it whipping and it suddenly separated!
+At that point, I knew it would work.
+I’d be able to make brown butter butter.

 What was my conclusion to this dairy experiment?
-That the milk solids are what caramelize; not the actual fat.
-When straining the buttermilk from the fat, the buttermilk had more of the delicious rich, nutty notes we all expect from brown butter.
-The fat did absorb those same characteristics, just not to as great a degree.
+Definitely, the milk solids are what caramelize; not the actual fat.
+When straining the buttermilk from the fat, the buttermilk had more of the delicious rich, nutty notes we expect from brown butter.
+Clearly, the fat did absorb those same characteristics, just not to as great a degree.